NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - Use Celsius --> Disabled
     - Can players see the weather --> Disabled
 - [Cautious Gamemaster](https://foundryvtt.com/packages/CautiousGamemastersPack/) - Disables GM from speaking as PCs, hidden tokens automatically roll blind, small chat QoL with up/down arrows, and typing notifications.
-Automatically hides private rolls from chat.
+Automatically hides private rolls from chat, too, which is not configurable.
     - Disable GM speaking as PC tokens --> Enabled
     - Blind chats made by hidden tokens --> Enabled
     - Disable chat recalls --> Disabled